Bayard Rustin: Later years and the conservative movement

+James Kirchick writes that For his heresies against progressive dogma, Mr. Rustin was derided as a “neoconservative.” [...]
+But while Mr. Rustin may have taken part in various neoconservative initiatives and counted individual neoconservatives as friends and allies, he was not himself an adherent of this ideological persuasion.
+Unlike most of the thinkers and activists associated with neoconservatism, Mr. Rustin never abandoned his social democratic convictions, nor did he endorse Ronald Reagan.
+On the contrary, he wrote that “insensitivity and lack of compassion increasingly are becoming the hallmarks of the Reagan administration’s domestic program” and stated that the Black poor “have been victimized by years of Reaganism.”

-Death and beliefs
+Death

 Rustin speaks with civil rights activists before a demonstration, 1964.

 Rustin died aged 75 at 12:02 A.M. on August 24, 1987, at Lenox Hill Hospital from a cardiac arrest after undergoing surgery for peritonitis and a perforated appendix.
-He was survived by Walter Naegle, his partner of ten years.
+He was survived by Naegle.

 President Ronald Reagan issued a statement upon Rustin's death, praising his work for civil rights and "for human rights throughout the world".

-Rustin's personal philosophy is said to have been inspired by combining Quaker pacifism with socialism, and the theory of non-violent protest popularized by Mahatma Gandhi.